SkinnyRat/Visual-Positioning/README.md

 <img src="https://user-images.githubusercontent.com/13679090/68001325-949f2200-fc9e-11e9-966f-862958a0b334.png" width="720">
 <i>Above: sample photos taken at a playground with corresponding depth data on the right.</i><br/><br/><br/>

-Second, on the smartphone feature-matching is applied using the AKaze algorithm (since SIFT is patented) between the reference photos taken above and the live camera feed.
+Second, on the smartphone, feature-matching is applied using the AKaze algorithm (since SIFT is patented) between the reference photos taken above and the live camera feed.
 Then, pose-estimation is applied by feeding the matched 3D world coordinates from earlier.

 With that, the smartphone can estimate its distance to the relevant environmental features, and hence estimate its location.